zoonoo/azure-docs.ko-kr/articles/active-directory/active-directory-branding-localize-azure-portal.md

 <properties
-pageTitle="Azure Active Directory 미리 보기에서 로그인 페이지에 언어별 회사 브랜딩 추가 | Microsoft Azure" description="언어별 회사 브랜딩 그림 및 텍스트를 Azure에 로그인 페이지에 추가하는 방법에 대해 알아봅니다." services="active-directory" documentationCenter="" authors="curtand"
+pageTitle="Add language-specific company branding to your sign-in page in the Azure Active Directory preview | Microsoft Azure" description="Learn how to add a language specific company branding pictures and text to an Azure sign-in page" services="active-directory" documentationCenter="" authors="curtand"